 PowerPoint 2019 (Office 365) New Feature

-It's now easier than ever to make a picture transparent in PowerPoint!
+It's now easier than ever to make an image transparent in PowerPoint!

-If you have PowerPoint 2019 (Office 365), you now have a transparency option in your Picture Tools Format tab.
+If you have PowerPoint 2019 with an Office 365 subscription, you now have a transparency option built right into your Picture Tools Format tab.

 To make an image background transparent in Office 365, simply: